kobitz/gw2kombat/README.md

 - Has a voice program built in that tells you when its on or locked. has support for multiple languages, still haven't made it easy to switch though.
 Will prolly eventually add more voice stuff and translation options so its multilingual or something.
 *Change volume in windows volume mixer*

+- Auto unlocks when you use basic UI hotkeys like "I" for inventory or hitting Enter to type.
+Pretty sure I covered all the default GW2 hotkeys for UI elements and also stuff like Alt Tab and all that.

 Scared of ban?